Generic Name: adalimumab (AY-da-LIM-ue-mab)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of adalimumab:

 Store adalimumab in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
-Protect from light.
-Store in the original container until ready to use.
-If you need to take adalimumab with you, such as when traveling, store it in a cool carrier with an ice pack and protect it from light.
+Store in the original carton until ready to use to protect from light.
+If you need to take adalimumab with you, such as when traveling, adalimumab may be stored at room temperature up to 77 degrees F (25 degrees C) for up to 14 days.
+Write down the date you take adalimumab out of the refrigerator.
+If not used within the 14 days, throw adalimumab away.
 Do not use after the expiration date on the dose tray label or prefilled syringe.
+Protect from extreme heat or cold.
 Do not use adalimumab if it has ever been frozen.
 Keep adalimumab out of the reach of children and away from pets.

 - If you have any questions about adalimumab, please talk with your doctor, pharmacist, or other health care provider.